roei-stack/AP2-2-Chat-react-client/README.md

 3. Go to `react-development/src/data/data.js` and make sure `API_URL` IS EQUAL TO `BorisKnowsAllApi` base address<br>
 4. navigate to `react-development`<br>
 5. open the terminal, and type `npm install` then `npm start`<br>
+### PLEASE NOTE:
+client-server communication may be blocked due to network settings, to prevent these errors navigate to the project's folder and execute
+`dotnet dev-certs https --clean' and `dotnet dev-certs https --trust`

 #### How is works: